exxeleron/enterprise-components/tutorial/Lesson05/README.md

 <!------------------------------------------------------------------------------------------------->
 ## Components used

-This lesson expands the system from [Lesson 4](../Lesson04) with two administration components `authentication/genPass` and `authentication/refreshUFiles`.
-Additionally `accessPoint` configuration with be extended with:
+This lesson expands the system from [Lesson 4](../Lesson04) with two administrative components:
+`authentication/genPass` and `authentication/refreshUFiles`.
+Additionally, `accessPoint`
+configuration with be extended with:

 - new users and groups